-Page 41 of 45 - Case Nos.
-01-19-4025, 01-19-1252, 01-20-1003, 01-20-1004, 01-20-1005, 01-20-1006, and 01-20-1007

-The track coach stated that in March 2019, Student 1 applied to be a captain for the outdoor season 2018-2019.
-He stated that after speaking with all of the coaches, it was unanimous that they would not select Student 1 to be a captain for a number of reasons.
-He stated that the main reason was that during the indoor season (December 2018 - January 2019), Student 1 had, on several occasions, displayed poor sportsmanship at meets by ripping off her headband and storming away at the conclusion of her race.
+Page 45 of 49 - Case Nos.
+01-19-4025, 01-19-1252, 01-20-1003, 01-20-1004, 01-20-1005, 01-20-1006, and 01-20-1007 occasions, displayed poor sportsmanship at meets by ripping off her headband and storming away at the conclusion of her race.
 In addition, the track coach stated, and another coach confirmed, that during the indoor season, Student 1 often skipped her sprint workouts in favor of spending more time doing her long jump workouts; or claimed that she had an injury and could not do her sprint workouts, despite being able to do her long jump workouts and being cleared by the trainer.
 An assistant coach confirmed that during the indoor season, Student 1 failed to follow his instructions during practice, often did not complete her workouts, and exhibited poor sportsmanship at meets.
 Both the assistant coach and another coach agreed that Student 1 should not be selected as a captain for the outdoor season.
 The track coach stated that during a prior school year, he declined to select a student as team captain because she similarly failed to demonstrate leadership qualities/maturity.
 Glastonbury stated that this student had not engaged in protected activities.